plone/volto/docs/source/getting-started/install.md

 If you are somewhat familiar with Python development, you can also install Plone locally without using Docker.
 Check the [backend configuration](../configuration/backend.md) section.
-It also has more information on plone.volto.
+It also has more information on Plone.Volto.

 (frontend-getting-started-install-volto-label)=